Docker Volumes and Networking Explained — Data, Containers, and Real-World Patterns

 bridgenetwork does NOT support DNS — always create a user-defined network if you want containers to find each other by service name instead of fragile dynamic IPs. - Only publish (

 -p) the ports that need external access.
-Databases and caches should live on internal networks with zero host-side port mappings — this is a security requirement, not a nicety. depends_onalone is not enough for startup ordering — combine it withcondition: service_healthyand a properhealthcheckblock to guarantee your app doesn't crash into an unready database.
+Databases and caches should live on internal networks with zero host-side port mappings — this is a security requirement, not a nicety. depends_onalone is not enough for startup ordering — combine it withcondition: service_healthyand a properhealthcheckblock to guarantee your app doesn't crash into an unready database.- docker compose down preserves volumes. docker compose down -v deletes them.
+Always back up volumes before any destructive operation.

 ⚠ Common Mistakes to Avoid